actswartz/ansible/SDWAN-lab1-basic-connectivity.md

 - **Password**: [Provided by instructor]
 - **Version**: Cisco SD-WAN v20.10

+  ### Review the SDWAN-inventory.txt file and put the password in it

 ## Method 1: Using Ansible CLI (Ad-hoc Commands)

 ### Step 1: Test Basic API Connectivity